My name is Paul, and this is how Stop Creak came to be.

 About three years ago we had our house renovated including a new loft conversion.
 We chose our floors very carefully and decided to install underfloor heating at the same time.
 After three months we began to notice the occasional floor creak which got worse, and worse and worse.

 A year later my daughter, Sienna, was born and our floors were now so creaky that we were unable to put Sienna down and leave her room without waking her.

 I decided to look for a solution on YouTube and discovered that both Talcum powder and WD-40 were recommended.
 I watched the videos and followed the instructions.
 The Talc worked well initially but after about four weeks the floors started to creak again.
-Talc is moisture absorbent so humidity in the air soon render Talc useless.
+Talc is moisture absorbent so humidity in the air soon renders Talc useless.

 I tested it in one of our spare bedrooms and it did indeed stop the creaks....for about ten days.
 This is not the fault of WD-40 but rather a simple case of using the wrong tool for the job.

 I began to look for an alternative solution and could nothing.
 We did not have £8,000 to spend on a new floor and decor and frankly, why should we have to replace a floor that was barely a year old!?

-I began dig into the world of minerals and chemicals to try and find a solution.
+I began by researching the world of frictionless minerals and chemicals to try and find a solution.
 The first stage of this process was understanding why my floors creaked in the first place.
 In nutshell, floors are constantly expanding and contracting and when you walk on them they move.
 If something creaks or squeaks it means it's creating friction.
 To pull up the floor and glue it together did not seem to me to be the best approach.
 Instead, I wanted to find a way of letting my floor do what it wanted to do.
 Move freely.